greenonline/TinyTextAdventure_in_ZIL/README.md

 ### Making a package

 There is a PowerShell script `make-macos-package.ps1`, to create a Mac package.
+I installed `pwsh` via `brew` as this page recommends, [Install PowerShell on macOS](https://learn.microsoft.com/en-gb/powershell/scripting/install/install-powershell-on-macos?view=powershell-7.5)

+Taking the code from `zilf-0.11.1/.github/workflows/build-packages.yml`:

 ```none
 cd zilf-0.11.1